-Priscillia Hunt is an economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-Her research interests focus on the economics of crime, particularly the effect of public policies on police and criminal behavior.
+Priscillia Hunt is an economist at the RAND Corporation, professor at the Pardee RAND Graduate School, and Research Fellow with Institute for the Study of Labor (IZA, Germany).
+Her research interests focus on the economics of crime, particularly the effect of public policies on police and criminal behavior, and the study of informal labor markets.
 Some of her current projects include the effect of private police on crime, price effects of legalizing recreational marijuana and medical marijuana, and the factors affecting the risk of severe disciplinary action for police and corrections officers.
 Hunt received her Ph.D. in economics from the University of Warwick.

 Hunter, S., A. Ober, S. Paddock, P. Hunt, and D. Levan, "Continuous Quality Improvement (CQI) in Addiction Treatment Settings: Design and Intervention Protocol of a Group Randomized Pilot Study," Addiction Science & Clinical Practice, 9(4), 2014